Technology Function Assessment

 Why should we trust you with something this critical? ›

-You shouldn't trust me automatically.
+You should not trust me automatically.
 Trust is earned.

-I understand the pressure on leadership when you need technology to deliver but don't know how to fix it.
-I understand the expectations on CTOs who are stuck in constant firefighting and never get space to be strategic.
-I understand the cost to the business when technology becomes a bottleneck instead of a driver.
+I understand the pressure on CEOs when technology is not delivering and the expectations on CTOs who are stuck in constant firefighting.
+I also understand the cost to the organisation when technology becomes a bottleneck instead of a driver.

 Everything we do is transparent.
-You'll always know what I'm observing, what I recommend changing, why I recommend it, and how we're measuring whether it's working.
+You will always know what I am observing, what I recommend changing, why I recommend it and how we are measuring whether it is working.

-What if the timing isn't quite right? ›
+What if the timing is not quite right? ›

-There's never a perfect time.
-There's always something else happening.
+There is never a perfect time.
+There is always something else happening.

 A big project finishing.
 A board meeting coming up.
-A key hire you're waiting on.
+A key hire you are waiting on.
 Budget planning.
 The list never ends.

 The real question is whether waiting makes things better or worse.
 If your technology team is underperforming now, will waiting three months improve that?
 Or will it just compound the problems and make them harder to fix later?

-Most people who say "the timing isn't quite right" come back 6 to 12 months later when things have gotten worse and now it's urgent.
+Most people who say "the timing is not quite right" come back six to twelve months later when things have gotten worse and now it is urgent.
 The transformation is the same either way, but waiting makes it more stressful and more expensive.

 Book the assessment anyway.
-We'll figure out together if now is actually the right time or if there's something specific you should handle first.
+We will figure out together if now is actually the right time or if there is something specific you should handle first.

 What happens after Transform finishes? ›